Cross-Connection and Backflow Prevention Program

 Backflow prevention assemblies have internal seals, springs, and moving parts that are susceptible to wear and failure.
 Annual testing ensures they are functioning properly and protecting our public water system.

-Do Backflow Testers work for City of West Columbia?
+Do Backflow Testers work for the City of West Columbia?

 No, they are independent private contractors.
-City of West Columbia does not install or test backflow preventers.
+The city of West Columbia does not install or test backflow preventers.

 We do require backflow tests to be performed by Testers on our List of Approved Backflow Testers.

 How do I know if I need to install a backflow preventer?